Maximum password age

 Set Maximum password age to a value between 30 and 90 days, depending on your environment.
 This way, an attacker has a limited amount of time in which to compromise a user's password and have access to your network resources.

 The security baseline recommended by Microsoft doesn't contain the password-expiration policy, as it is less effective than modern mitigations.
-However, companies that didn't implement Azure AD Password Protection, multifactor authentication, or other modern mitigations of password-guessing attacks, should leave this policy in effect.
+However, companies that didn't implement Microsoft Entra Password Protection, multifactor authentication, or other modern mitigations of password-guessing attacks, should leave this policy in effect.

 Computer Configuration\Windows Settings\Security Settings\Account Policies\Password Policy